 Dental bonding is one of the simplest & most versatile restorative treatments that we offer.
-If you have a tooth that is slightly chipped, cracked or decayed, we can use a resin to cover or rebuild the damaged areas.
+If you have a tooth that is slightly chipped, cracked, or decayed, we can use resin to cover or rebuild the damaged areas.

 Our skilled team can help determine if dental bonding is the best way to restore your smile.
 Call us today to schedule a consultation.

 What Is Dental Bonding?

 Dental bonding is a fairly straightforward process compared to other restorative dental treatments.
 Tooth bonding can be used to treat teeth discolored from tooth decay, chipped teeth, and gaps between teeth.
 In most cases, bonding procedures can be completed in a single visit.
 It doesn’t usually require anesthesia & takes about as long as your usual cleaning appointments.